 Among the deepest and largest estuaries in the world, the St. Lawrence maritime estuary extends nearly 250 km before it widens at Point-des-Monts into the Gulf of St. Lawrence.
 This enclosed sea is connected to the Atlantic Ocean by Cabot Strait and the Strait of Belle-Isle.

-- Environmental Data – Estuary (St.Lawrence Global Observatory)
+- Environmental Data – Estuary and Gulf (St.Lawrence Global Observatory)

 - Fishing Harbours